North Korea fires ICBM, splashes in Sea of Japan: Pentagon

 North Korea defends its weapons programs as a necessary defense against U.S. plans to invade.
 The United States, which has 28,500 troops in South Korea as a legacy of the 1950-53 Korean war, denies any such intention.

-Harry Kazianis, director of defense studies at Washington’s conservative Center for the National Interest, said he thought North Korea might hold off on missile testing until about the time of the Winter Olympics, which South Korea is hosting next February, but added that North Korea had to keep testing to refine its weapons program.

-“I am surprised, but not shocked,” he said.
-“North Korea tested two missiles in the fourth quarter last year and will have to continue to test its missile capabilities for years to come if it wants a nuclear deterrent that can hit the U.S.”

-Reporting by Christine Kim in Seoul, Linda Sieg and William Mallard in Tokyo, Mark Hosenball and Tim Ahmann in Washington, Writing by David Brunnstrom and Yara Bayoumy; editing by Grant McCool
+Reporting by Christine Kim in Seoul, Linda Sieg and William Mallard in Tokyo, Mark Hosenball and Tim Ahmann in Washington, Writing by David Brunnstrom and Yara Bayoumy; editing by Dan Grebler and Grant McCool